Are you planning a trip to Bryce Canyon in winter? This guide will help you plan your travels and includes all the best things to do!

 Alternatively, you can go backcountry camping in Bryce Canyon National Park and that is a great way to take an extended weekend trip from Vegas or SLC.

-You will need a permit that needs to be obtained up to 48 hours in advance for $5.
+You will need a permit that must be obtained up to 48 hours in advance for $10 per permit with an additional $5 per person.
 You can pick it up at the visitor center.

 The two trails that offer access to backcountry camping are the Under-the-Rim Trail (22.7 miles with 8 campsites) and Riggs Spring Loop (8.9 miles with 4 campsites).
 You can not wild camp on the trail and must only do it at the designated sites.